About Plumbing Codes

 Plumbing codes help communities turn intention into actionable, realistic regulations that avoid undue regulatory burdens while mitigating unintended consequences.

 Provisions of the Uniform Plumbing Code® (UPC) and Uniform Mechanical Code® (UMC) protect more than half of the world’s population.
 The International Association of Plumbing and Mechanical Officials (IAPMO) publishes the UPC model code.

 The UPC model plumbing code is enforceable rather than interpretative, with built-in flexibility to embrace emerging water technologies.

-How is the Uniform Plumbing Code changed?
+How does the Uniform Plumbing Code Stay Current?

-A standards-based consensus process helps avoid a situation where the code can be changed at the last minute by any one single constituency.
+A standards-based consensus process helps avoid a situation where the code can be changed at the last minute by any single constituency.

 This is why the UPC is designated as an American National Standard by the American National Standards Institute.

-How often is the Uniform Plumbing Code updated?
+How Often is the Uniform Plumbing Code Updated?

 The UPC is revised every three years under IAPMO’s ANSI-accredited development process.